joshualevine/COMPSCI-590V-Final-Project/README.md

 ## Built With

-Javascript, specifically with the D3 framework.
+Javascript, specifically with the D3 framework:

-Python
+* Python 3
-HTML
+* HTML
-CSS
+* CSS
+* JavaScript

 ## Authors